-‘The Young Turks’ Cenk Uygur Rips Into Complicit Media For Helping Spread Donald Trump ‘Propaganda’ [Video]
+‘The Young Turks’ Cenk Uygur Rips Into Complicit Media For Helping Spread Donald Trump ‘Propaganda’ [Opinion]

 “Because of what’s happening and the spirit and the hope I was just called by the head people at Sprint and they’re going to be bringing 5,000 jobs back to the United States,” Trump told reporters.

 Trump added that another company, OneWeb, was also going to create 3,000 more jobs for American workers.
 However, while it is true that Sprint and OneWeb are going to create almost 8,000 new jobs for American workers in the near future, the fact is that Donald Trump had nothing to do with either company’s decision.
-As End Gadget reported, a Sprint spokeswoman made clear that the 5,000 more jobs was part of a previously set larger goal of creating almost 50,000 positions in the United States.
+As End Gadget reported, a Sprint spokeswoman made clear that the 5,000 additional jobs were part of a previously set larger goal of creating almost 50,000 positions in the United States.
 Japan’s Softbank, which has a controlling stake in Sprint, had previously announced the creation of the new jobs as part of a $50 billion investment endeavor in the country.

 “This is part of the 50,000 jobs that Masa previously announced.
-This total will be a combination of newly created jobs and bringing some existing jobs back to the U.S,” the spokeswoman for Spring, Adrienne Norton, said.
+This total will be a combination of newly created jobs and bringing some existing jobs back to the U.S,” the spokeswoman for Sprint, Adrienne Norton, said.

 Per @alex_mallin a Sprint spokesperson tells ABC "the 5,000 jobs are part of the 50,000 jobs that Masa Son announced a few weeks ago."